kai815/standard-ui/README.md

-Create standard-ui with HTML CSS JavaScript
+Create standard-ui with HTML CSS JavaScript no library